gumilevskij/Framework/README.md

 ## Content:
  - Sample model file (see `<supplements/models/Toy/JLMP98.yaml>`)
  - Documentation (see `<supplements/docs/UserGuide.pdf>`)
+ - For API documentation, please open the file `/supplements/api_docs/_build/html/index.html` in your browser
+ - Automated testing can be performed by running the command `pytest tests` in a command prompt under the Framework folder

 ## Highlights:
 - The Framework is written in Python and utilizes only Python libraries available through the Anaconda distribution.